 Circus World Museum Brings Circus History to Life in Baraboo, WI

 Ringling Bros.
 Circus was founded in Baraboo, Wisconsin in 1884.
 For thirty-four years it was the location of their winter quarters, where they returned at the end of the season.
 They relocated to warmer climates in 1918 due to the effects of the harsh Wisconsin winters on the animals.

 Those grounds are now home to the Circus World Museum, where the old buildings are now filled with calliope music and relics from the golden age of circus history such as sideshow banners, clown mallets, circus fliers and more.

 During the Summer season Circus World puts on two big top shows a day.
+The one-ring circus includes a variety of acts from dogs and monkeys performing tricks to the hilarious antics of Roger the Clown as he strives unsuccessfully to fill in for the trapeze act.
 A variety of other acts fill in throughout the day, including the wheel of death act, hands-on circus skills training for kids, an elephant show and performances by resident illusionist Tristan Crist.

 You are immersed in the wonder and opulence of circus history from the moment you step through the front doors.
 The walls are adorned with huge illustrated posters that once heralded the arrival of the circus, depicting animals and performers in lavish costumes and daring acts.
 Sprawling dioramas with cut-away tents reveal the excitement of the circus experience in detailed miniature.